-Family limited representation contracts have a service stop date of six months after the contract is issued and a bill 30 days after the service stop date.
+Family limited representation contracts have a service stop date of six months after the contract is issued and a bill by date of 30 days after the service stop date.

-If you are issued a limited representation contract and believe your client is entitled to a family standard representation contract, contact provincialsupervisors@legalaid.bc.ca to request a reassessment.
+If you are issued a limited representation contract and you believe your client is entitled to a family standard representation contract, contact provincialsupervisors@legalaid.bc.ca to request a reassessment for your client.